 Participant acknowledges the contagious nature of the Coronavirus/COVID-19 and that the Centers for Disease Control and Prevention and other governmental or public health authorities recommend vaccination and wearing of masks to prevent the spread of the virus.
 Participant further acknowledges that there is no guarantee that these preventative measures will prevent the transmission of the virus.

 Participant further acknowledges that Council on Undergraduate Research (“CUR”) cannot guarantee that Participant will not become infected with the Coronavirus/COVID-19 by participating in the event hosted by CUR.
-Participant understands that the risk of becoming exposed to and/or infected by the Coronavirus/COVID-19 may result from the actions, omissions or negligence of Participant and others, including, but not limited to, CUR’s staff, contractors, the venue’s staff, other participants, attendees, and their families.
+Participant understands that the risk of becoming exposed to and/or infected by the Coronavirus/COVID-19 may result from the actions, omissions, or negligence of the Participant and others, including, but not limited to, CUR’s staff, contractors, the venue’s staff, other participants, attendees, and their families.

 Participant represents and confirms that:

 - Participant will not attend the event if Participant is experiencing any symptom of illness such as:

 - Fever, such as chills, sweats, feelings “feverish”, or having a temperature that is elevated at or above 100.4 F.